fastify/fastify/docs/Reply.md

 <a name="header"></a>
 ### .header(key, value)
 Sets a response header.
 If the value is omitted or undefined, it is coerced to `''`.
+For more information, see [`http.ServerResponse#setHeader`](https://nodejs.org/dist/latest-v14.x/docs/api/http.html#http_response_setheader_name_value).

 <a name="set-cookie"></a>
 - ### set-cookie
-    - While sending different values as cookie with `set-cookie` as the key, every value will be sent as cookie instead of replacing the previous value.
+    - When sending different values as a cookie with `set-cookie` as the key, every value will be sent as a cookie instead of replacing the previous value.

     ```js
     reply.header('set-cookie', 'foo');
     reply.header('set-cookie', 'bar');
     ```
-  - The browser will only consider the latest reference of a key for `set-cookie` header.
-The fact that this is done this way is to avoid parsing the set-cookie header when you add it in the reply and speeds up the serialization of the reply.
+  - The browser will only consider the latest reference of a key for the `set-cookie` header.
+This is done to avoid parsing the `set-cookie` header when added to a reply and speeds up the serialization of the reply.

-  - To reset the `set-cookie`, you need to make an explicit call to `reply.removeHeader('set-cookie')`, read more about `.removeHeader(key)` [here](#removeheaderkey).
+  - To reset the `set-cookie` header, you need to make an explicit call to `reply.removeHeader('set-cookie')`, read more about `.removeHeader(key)` [here](#removeheaderkey).

-For more information, see [`http.ServerResponse#setHeader`](https://nodejs.org/dist/latest-v14.x/docs/api/http.html#http_response_setheader_name_value).

 <a name="headers"></a>
 ### .headers(object)